What's happening in Greece with its bid to legalise same-sex marriage?

 Most Greeks favour legalising same-sex marriage

-On 27 December, while addressing misconceptions about the bill, government spokesman Pavlos Marinakis said the legislation would be brought before the parliament during the house’s current term, which ends in 2027.
+On 27 December 2023, while addressing misconceptions about the bill, government spokesman Pavlos Marinakis said the legislation would be brought before parliament during the house’s current term, which ends in 2027.

 You may like to watch

-And, in a statement on 10 January, Mitsotakis announced that the government intended to implement further LGBTQ+ rights, following a series of reforms over the past decade.
+And in a statement on 10 January, Mitsotakis announced that the government intends to implement more LGBTQ+ rights legislation, following a series of reforms over the past decade.

-“I believe we will be able to secure the bill’s approval,” the PM said.
+“I believe we will be able to secure the bill’s approval,” the Greek prime minister said.
 “Some people will benefit considerably, in the sense that we will solve a real problem for them.

 “Some people may disagree [with same-sex marriage] but they do not stand to lose,” he added in reference to his plan of not forcing members to support the bill, but instead seeking cross-party support to get it approved.